Easy to Difficult Bible Trivia Quiz

 Jacob believed he wrestled with God all night.

-Some scholars believe it was an angel bringing a message from God.
+Some scholars believe it was God, and others believe it to be an angel bringing a message from God.

 This "messenger" changed Jacob's name to Israel.

-As a result, a new nation was born.
+As a result, the Israelite nation was about to come into existence.

 Genesis 32:22-31.